ViswasS/GDP_Group_02/README.md

 ## Additional Assessment Metrics

-* Fairness metrics → Balanced accuracy for diverse skin tones, genders, age ranges.
+* **Fairness metrics** → To ensure that the AI model provides consistent and unbiased results across different user demographics, the system will be evaluated using balanced accuracy across diverse skin tones, genders, and age groups.
+This involves stratifying the test dataset into these subgroups and verifying that the model’s performance (precision, recall, and F1-score) remains consistent among them.
+The goal is to minimize demographic bias and confirm that the triage recommendations are equally accurate and reliable for all patient groups.

 * Resource usage → Monitor AI models' RAM/CPU usage on-device to illustrate scalability to low-end phones.